4th Edition Information

 This page the release of the 4th edition of the book.
 The 3rd edition remains available.

-After many years of development, I am please to announce that the 4th edition of Discrete Mathematics: an Open Introduction is now available, here and on Runestone Academy.
+After many years of development, I am pleased to announce that the 4th edition of Discrete Mathematics: an Open Introduction is now available, here and on Runestone Academy.

 The new edition brings many improvements and a new organization of content.
 In particular, the book now starts with logic and proofs, then practices those proofs with graph theory.
 The second half of the book contains material on counting (with a new "application to probability" section) and sequences.
 Over the last few years, I have found that students have more success with this arrangement.
 There is also a stronger emphasis on discrte structures, which should make the book more useful for students in computer science, while still focusing on understanding mathematical concepts essential for math majors and future math teachers.